 For this recipe you will need a piece of amethyst.
 We are using amethyst in this elixir as it has long been purported to have strong psychic and spiritual energy.

 You will also need a preservative.
-I prefer to use brandy; however you can substitute the brandy for apple cider.
-Those with an alcohol problem or taking certain medication should not use brandy.
-Many medications have adverse side effects, even death and coma when mixed with alcohol.
+I prefer to use apple cider vinegar since I don’t consume alcohol, however brandy is most commonly used.
+(Many medications have adverse side effects when mixed with alcohol.
 Please check with your doctor or qualified pharmacist before using alcohol.)
 Keep in mind you will only be using a few drops at a time.

-Gem elixirs are best made during the new or full moon.
-Depending on the intent, solar or lunar energy must be chosen.
-I am using lunar energy as it is connected with psychism and spirituality.
+Lunar gem elixirs are best made during the new or full moon.
+For Solar energy you may use the sunrise, midday or setting sun depending on the intent.
+I am using the full moon energy as it is connected with psychism and spirituality.

-This particular elixir will be made at night as it needs to absorb lunar energies.
-The old recipes called for the gem to be left all night but not touch the light of the sun.
-As well as, the other way around, if it’s to absorb the solar rays, you must leave it from sunrise to sunset and not let the rays of the moon touch it.
-This is very difficult for many of us to follow.
-Not to mention, those in apartments rarely have the sunlight hitting their properties for the whole day.
-Since we are nothing but adaptable, instead I choose a number based on its magical correspondence.
+This particular elixir will be made at night to absorb lunar energy.
+The old recipes called for the gem to be left all night but not touch the light of the sun. ( The other way around, if it’s to absorb the solar rays, you must leave it from sunrise to sunset and not let the rays of the moon touch it.)
+This is very difficult for me to follow.
+Not to mention, those in apartments rarely have the sunlight/moonlight hitting their properties for the whole day/night.
+Instead I choose the number of hours based on its magical correspondence.
 For this elixir, the number 5 has been chosen for spirituality.

 You will also need a sterilized jar with a sterilized lid.
-To sterilize the jar and lid place it in boiling water for 15 minutes.
+To sterilize the jar and lid place it in boiling water for a full 15 minutes.
 Please be careful around boiling water and use long tongs to add and take out the jars and lids.
-Both the jar you are making the gem water in and the dark jar you’re mixing the brandy into and storing it in must both be sterilized.
-Do not used jars made of plastic or those that contain droppers.
+Do not use jars made of plastic or those that contain droppers since they can’t be sterilized.

 Fill the sterilized jar with the spring water and put in the cleansed stone.
 Close the lid tightly and leave out in the moonlight.
 If you’re up to doing the whole night, then you need to look up the local sunrise time for your area.
 If not, place it in the moonlight for 5 hours.
-Fill the sterilized jar with the spring water and put in the cleansed stone.
-We are using lunar energy for this elixir as the moon is associated with our emotional and spiritual connections.
 Focus on these energies as you place it outside.
 Close the lid tightly and leave out in the moonlight.

 Once your elixir has absorbed the moon’s rays, you need to store it in a dark glass, sterilized bottle with a tight fitting sterilized lid.
 Always store in a cool, dry, dark place.
-Remember to label the bottle with the recipe, including the gem used and the date.
-That way you know what you have and when things need to be replaced you know exactly what to keep and what not.
-Gem essences should be replaced every few months.
+Remember to label the bottle with the purpose and recipe, including the gem used and the date.
+This allows you to easily make the recipe again when needed, and to know when it’s time to discard it.
+If you’re like me and have many elixirs in the cupboard, you need to be able to see clearly what each one is for.
+I also write very clearly if it cannot be ingested.

-Fill the bottle with equal parts gem water and brandy (or apple cider).
+Fill the bottle with equal parts gem water and brandy or apple cider vinegar.

 Before each use shake the bottle for a minute or two to reactivate the energy while visualizing your goal.

 There are other ways to use the elixirs as well.
-Adding 25 drops to bath water, a few drops into body lotion or massage oil, floor washing water, candles etc. anything that makes sense for your purpose.
+Adding 25 drops to bath water, a few drops into body lotion or massage oil, floor washing water, candle anointing oils etc. anything that makes sense for your purpose.

-You could add to mop water to mop the room where you will be doing most of your spiritual practices, or add to ritual bath before you begin ritual, anoint ritual candles with it, anoint your third eye with a few drops before you do any spiritual work, etc. There are many applications, so use your imagination and find what works for you.
+You could add to mop water to clean the room where you will be doing most of your spiritual practices, or add to ritual bath before you begin a ritual, anoint candles and/or your third eye with a few drops before you do any spiritual work, etc. There are many applications, so use your imagination and find what works for you.

 Stones that should be NOT used in elixirs Ever!!!

-(This isn’t a total and complete list.
-I’m sure there are other stones that contain metals and acids that I haven’t found in my own research.
 Please research from reputable sources any stone you intend to use in elixirs.
-When it doubt, substitute for another stone you know to be safe.
+When in doubt, substitute for another stone you know to be safe.
 Many stones have folk-names so be sure to research all stones to make sure you know exactly what they are.
 Also, according to Gerina Dunwich, “many blue and green stones – especially those that are brightly colored – contain varying amounts of copper.”)

 Auricalcite (zinc and copper)